StockSharp/doc/en/topics/api/strategies/event_model/samples/rule_order.md

-# Order Rule Strategy
+# Rule for Orders

 ## Overview

-`SimpleOrderRulesStrategy` is a strategy that demonstrates the use of rules for processing order-related events in StockSharp.
-It subscribes to trades and creates rules for handling order registration.
+`SimpleOrderRulesStrategy` is a strategy that demonstrates the use of rules for processing events related to orders in StockSharp.
+It subscribes to trades and creates rules for processing order registration events.

 ## Main Components